 Bearing perfume, bearing love.

-This piece begins with a repetition of the title phrase, setting the tone for the rest of the poem.
+‘Swallows Travel To and Fro’ begins with a repetition of the title phrase, setting the tone for the rest of the poem.
 This simple image of swallows traveling imitates a repetition of imagery related to travel, freedom, and nature.
 The following two lines rhyme with the first and continue this motion of travel.
-The “great winds come and go,” back and forth like the swallows they move through the sky.
+The “great winds come and go,” back and forth like the swallows, they move through the sky.
 Continuing on, the calmer “stead[ier]” breezes blow more gently alongside the stronger winds.
-These force carry with them “perfume” and “love.”
+These forces carry with them “perfume” and “love.”
 This line introduces the idea of emotions (love, kinship) traveling long distances within nature.
 This concept will resurface throughout the piece.

 Breezes hasten, swallows fly,